rdkcentral/Lightning/README.md

 The `pivot` (pivot,pivotX,pivotY) specifies the point within the view dimensions that is the origin for `rotation` and `scale` transformations.

 ### View properties
-Below is a complete list of the properties that are available for any view.
-TODO
+Many different propreties can be used to control the positioning, rendering and behavior of views.
+Some were just mentioned, but please check the API for a complete list of [view properties](#view-properties).

 ### View structure
 Some basic characteristics of a view: